-Souren is a 2nd year Information Technology student at KPU.
+Souren is a 2nd year Computer Science student at SFU.
 He found passion towards computer security and that’s what got him into programming and web designing.
 In his spare time, Souren likes to experiment with new technology, and is currently working for Shaw communications as a TSR.
 Through his life there in Syria, Souren noticed that the community is the most vulnerable area in any given country and that’s what drove him to join Global Cure.

-Daman Sohi is a grade 11 student attending North Surrey Secondary.
+Daman Sohi is a first year attending UBC.
 When he isn’t glued to a TV screen, Daman can be observed eating, playing video games, or sleeping.
 Daman believes that half of accomplishing something comes from believing that you can.
 Daman takes great interest in social studies, math, and computers.
 Daman is glad to be the Volunteer Coordinator for Global Cure and hopes to help raise awareness about the lack of hospital funding and help provide hospitals throughout the world with funding with his fellow organization members.

-Josh is a grade 11 student currently attending North Surrey Secondary school.
+Josh is a first year student currently attending UBC.
 When he’s not playing outside with friends or doing his homework, Josh likes to play ice hockey with his team, get together with his cousins, and listen to music.
 Josh strongly believes that we as people have the duty to help others around us and it is important to give back to your community in a variety of ways.
 As a result he thinks caring is an important virtue to have.
 Josh is very passionate about music and sports, and is the outreach director for the nonprofit organization Global Cure.
 Josh is very excited about this and thinks him and his team members can make an immense impact on society.

-Matthew is a grade 12 student currently attending North Surrey Secondary.
+Matthew is a second year software systems student currently attending SFU.
 In his spare time, one can find him playing the piano or staring at a computer screen.
 Matthew enjoys participating in various extra curricular activities including martial arts, volunteering for his church, and learning more about computer science.
 He recognizes the importance of Global Cure’s objective, and wishes to bring awareness through different fun and exciting events.
 Matthew is honored to be the Marketing Director for Global Cure, and is eager to work with his fellow teammates to fulfill Global Cure’s cause.

 Beata is a second-year Business Administration student in the Schulich Program at York University.
 She is very involved in her community through her work as co-president of Interact Club in high school and being an active volunteer for her school’s UNICEF and Breast Cancer Awareness club.
 She loves using her business knowledge to give back through the community including raising awareness and funds for SOS by being VP of Business Development to build relationships with businesses to donate to SOS.
 When Beata is not in school or volunteering, she enjoys reading self-help books and doing kickboxing.
 She is determined to use her knowledge and skills to be an amazing Finance Director of Global Cure.
 She became involved in Global Cure to use her business knowledge to increase awareness and raise donations to improve the health care system in the global community.

-Tony Xun is a grade 11 student at Semiahmoo Secondary.
+Tony Xun is a first year student at University of Toronto.
 He can often be found watching Youtube or lifelessly scrolling through his Facebook feed, although he does spend a fair amount of time stressing, planning, and procrastinating.
 Tony enjoys playing games, learning history online, and both the making and consumption of various foods.
 Tony believes that everyone has the obligation to change the world in their own way, whether it be commanding an army, healing the sick, leading a nation, or even just making a friend’s day a little bit better.
 Therefore, Tony has gotten involved in several non-profits, including Global Cure.
 He is passionate about Model UN, travelling, and finding the optimal build for his characters in games.
 Tony is confident in the future of Global Cure and looks forward to working with his team members in the weeks and months to come.